New report makes the case for Adirondack highways winter snow and ice removal reforms

 Click here to read the Task Force report.

 The report outlines the long-term ecological harm from salt pollution from winter roads management.
+The graphics in this article are all from the Task Force Report.
 The graphic below shows how large quantities of salt can alter natural ecosystem functions of lakes and ponds.

 The report is strong on data about the importance and abundance of water in the Adirondack Park, highlighting over 11,000 lakes and ponds in 16 watersheds that include 255,000 acres of surface area and nearly 13,000 miles of streams that run for at least one mile.
 The report also confirms that vast amount of road salt used for winter road de-icing, estimating that over 192,000 tons of salt are used annually and spread on Adirondack roads, with over 108,000 tons used on state roads alone.
 The report is cautious on proposed solutions, recommending a trial-and-error approach, and it’s weak on its legal analysis and unfortunately sees the Forever Wild clause, Article 14, Section 1 in the State constitution, as a major problem to winter highway management.